 Want to hear a piece by Mozart in the very building he composed it in?
 Step this way, ladies and gentlemen: the Bösendorfer-Saal in the Mozarthaus makes it possible.

-- Small venue with classical concerts, opera and other performances with top-class musicians and singers
+- Small venue with classical concerts, operatic performances and similar

 - Concerts may include talks by experts and performers

 - Special summer piano recitals* feature work composed by Mozart while he lived on the premises

 - See also: Concert venues | Mozart locations